polkadot-fellows/xcm-format/README.md

 - A logical functional component of a chain, e.g. a single instance of a pallet on a Frame-based Substrate chain.
 - An account.

-A `MultiLocation` is a *relative identifier*, meaning that it can only be used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
-Much like a relative file-system path will first begin with any "../" components used to ascend into to the containing directory, followed by the directory names into which to descend, a `MultiLocation` has two main parts to it: the number of times to ascend into the outer consensus from the local and then an interior location within that outer consensus.
+A `Location` is a *relative identifier*, meaning that it can only be used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
+Much like a relative file-system path will first begin with any "../" components used to ascend into to the containing directory, followed by the directory names into which to descend, a `Location` has two main parts to it: the number of times to ascend into the outer consensus from the local and then an interior location within that outer consensus.

-A `MultiLocation` is thus encoded as the pair of values:
+A `Location` is thus encoded as the pair of values:

 - `parents: u8`: The levels of consensus to ascend before interpreting the `interior` parameter.
-- `interior: InteriorMultiLocation`: A location interior to the outer consensus system found by ascending from the local system `parents` times.
+- `interior: InteriorLocation`: A location interior to the outer consensus system found by ascending from the local system `parents` times.

 ### Interior Locations & Junctions

-There is a second type `InteriorMultiLocation` which always identifies a consensus system *interior* to the local consensus system.
+There is a second type `InteriorLocation` which always identifies a consensus system *interior* to the local consensus system.
 Being strictly interior implies a relationship of subordination: for a consensus system A to be interior to that of B would mean that a state change of A implies a state change in B. As an example, a smart contract location within the Ethereum blockchain would be considered an interior location of the Ethereum blockchain itself.

-An `InteriorMultiLocation` is comprised of a number of *junctions*, in order, each specifying a location further internal to the previous.
-An `InteriorMultiLocation` value with no junctions simply refers to the local consensus system.
+An `InteriorLocation` is comprised of a number of *junctions*, in order, each specifying a location further internal to the previous.
+An `InteriorLocation` value with no junctions simply refers to the local consensus system.

-An `InteriorMultiLocation` is thus encoded simply as a `Vec<Junction>`.
+An `InteriorLocation` is thus encoded simply as a `Vec<Junction>`.
 A `Junction` meanwhile is encoded as the tagged union of:

 - `Parachain = 0 { index: Compact<u32> }`: An indexed parachain belonging to and operated by the context.
 Generally used when the context is a Polkadot Relay-chain.